Exercises to Improve Hip Range of Motion

 Exercises to Improve Hip Range of Motion - Hip Mobility Exercises

-The measurement of the distance and direction a joint can move to its full potential is known as the Range of motion (ROM).
+The measurement of the distance and direction a joint can move to its full potential is known as the Range of Motion (ROM).
 The ball-and-socket hip joint fits together in a way that allows for fluid, repeated activity—and a fair amount of wear and tear—but the joint isn’t indestructible.
+Hip mobility exercises can help maintain and improve this range of motion.

 What Affects the Hip Range of Motion